This is a play intended not just for professional actors. With a little preparation, any group can pick it up and read it for an audience.

 Get ready to field some of that, and send some of the questions or comments around the room, making good use of the readers too.

-And lastly, expand the circle: encourage your guests to move the furniture in their own kitchens and host their own reading of the play.
+And now you've joined the circle, we'd love you to expand it: encourage your guests to move the furniture in their own kitchens and host their own reading of the play.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.